nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Suppliers are required to identify the primary language of each content document using the `xml:lang` and `lang` attributes.
 On how to tag language change within a document, see section [Language Tagging](#language-tagging).

-If not requested otherwise by the Ordering Agency, language should be coded using values from the [IANA registry of valid language codes](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).
+Unless the Ordering Agency requests otherwise, language should be coded using values from the [IANA registry of valid language codes](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).

 Please note that the most granular language tag should be used, e.g. the macrolanguage value `no` for Norwegian could be used, but only in instances where the sublanguages Norwegian Nynorsk (`nn`) or Norwegian Bokmål (`nb`) are not known.